 While this recipe is perfect as written, using add-ins makes it customizable and fun!
 I recommend not adding more than 1/3 -1/2 cup of add-ins and chopping anything larger than a chocolate chip up for the best results.

-- Blueberries – if using frozen, rinse under cold water to prevent the batter from turning blue or add defrosted blueberries individually to each pancake before flipping.
+- Fruit – blueberries, chopped strawberries, banana or whatever your favorite is.
+If using frozen, rinse under cold water to prevent the batter from turning blue or add defrosted berries individually to each pancake before flipping.

 - Apple or pear with cinnamon is a fun fall combo.